-- a digital signal processor configured to determine the mass flow rate of the fluid using the sensor signals and output a signal indicative of the determined mass flow rate; and - a digital drive signal generator configured to generate a variable drive signal for controlling operation of the driver; - wherein the drive signal generator is configured to digitally generate a gain based on the sensor signals for use generating the drive signal; and - wherein the drive signal generator is configured to selectively apply a negative gain to reduce motion of the flowtube.
+a signal processor configured to determine the mass flow rate of the fluid using the sensor signals and output a signal indicative of the determined mass flow rate; and a digital drive signal generator configured to generate a variable digital drive signal for controlling operation of the driver, wherein the drive signal generator is configured to adjust a phase of the digital drive signal to compensate for a time delay associated with the components connected between the sensors and the driver.

-2. A control and measurement system as set forth in claim 1 wherein the drive signal generator is configured to combine the sensor signals and apply the gain to the combined sensor signal.
+2. A control and measurement system as set forth in claim 1 wherein the digital drive signal generator is configured to synthesize the drive signal.

-3. A control and measurement system as set forth in claim 5 1 wherein the drive signal generator is configured to add the sensor signals to combine the sensor signals.
+3. A control and measurement system as set forth in claim 1 wherein the signal processor is configured to determine the mass flow rate of the fluid using a phase difference between the sensor signals.